-During the year continued improvements were made on strengthening IT infrastructure.
-Work continues on the development of the RESPECT website, social media platforms and the implementation of the customer relationship management system.
-Management continue to streamline activities at RESPECT and take steps that will enable resources to be managed more efficiently keeping administration costs to a minimum.
-Policies and procedures have been implemented during the year to strengthen RESPECT'S governance structures and the financial control environment.
+During the year continued improvements were made on strengthening IT infrastructure and ensuring GDPR compliance.
+Content support was provided for RESPECT website, and social media platforms.
+The CRM system was brought into use.
+IT links were established with our shops in Prussia St and Blanchardstown.

+Management continued to keep administration costs to a minimum.
+Policies and procedures were implemented to strengthen RESPECT'S governance structures and the financial control environment.
 RESPECT is committed to the highest standards of governance and achieving the standards contained within the Statement of Guiding Principles of Fundraising.
-A central focus for RESPECT continues to be "the Governance Code the journey" for community and voluntary organisations.
+A central focus for RESPECT continues to be "the Governance Code the Journey" for community and voluntary organisations.